SDR Team Operating Model: Stack, Cadence and Handoff

 | Coaching & handoff | Not yet (review calls manually) | tl;dv or Avoma + Calendly handoff | Gong or Avoma + Chili Piper Handoff module |

-Data and sequencing: the two layers that define your sdr team operating model tools
+Data and sequencing: 2 layers that define the stack

 The sequencing platform is the most consequential tool choice in the SDR stack.
 It defines how reps spend their day, how activities are logged, and what data flows into CRM.
-Getting it wrong at team inception means a painful migration 12 months later when volume proves the limits.
+Getting it wrong at team inception means a painful migration 12 months later.

 Layer 3